3 Epic Multi-Pitch Climbing Areas in Canmore and Kananaskis

-- Karen Fennell - June 3, 2016
+- Brodie Mclaughlin - June 3, 2016

-Here are our Top 3 locations:
+Here are our top 3 locations:

 The East End of Rundle is located 15 minutes from downtown Canmore.
 The cliffs here offer excellent sport and mixed multi pitch routes alike.
 Due to the quality of climbing, this popular spot must be on your short list.
 The south side of the face offers easy walk-off options down the hiking trail while Kanga Crag offers shorter moderate climbs on the left side.